 The world is more connected than ever leading to more freedom when it comes to how we get our work done, however it has also led to more opportunities for bad actors.
 Cyber attacks, including data breaches, malware, and ransomware are occurring more commonly than ever.
 Businesses of all sizes are falling victim and when data, documents, or customer information is exposed the ramifications can be crippling.
 As we have preached before, taking a proactive approach to cyber security is critical, however, knowing how to respond quickly and effectively in the face of an attack is equally as crucial.
-Join us as we uncover the steps to take following an attack to help minimize the damage.
+Join us as we uncover the steps of what to do when you are the victim of a cyber security attack.

 1. Contact your cyber security partner